Climate Modelling from CPDN, University of Oxford

 The UK as represented in a Global Climate Model (GCM), a Regional Climate Model (RCM) and actual observations.
 Source: Met Office

-In regions where the land surface is flat for thousands of kilometres, and there is no ocean anywhere near, the coarse resolution of a GCM may be enough to accurately simulate weather changes.
+In regions where the land surface is flat for thousands of kilometers, and there is no ocean anywhere near, the coarse resolution of a GCM may be enough to accurately simulate weather changes.
 However, most land areas have mountains, coastlines and changing vegetation characteristics on much smaller scales, and RCMs can represent the effects of these on the weather much better than GCMs.

 Weather@Home